trekawek/jackrabbit-oak/oak-resilience/README.md

     vm.stop();
     vm.destroy();

+More samples can be found in the [oak-resilience-it](/oak-resilience/it/src/test/java/org/apache/jackrabbit/oak/resilience/vagrant) module.

 ## Passing system properties

 Both `RemoteJar#runClass()` and `#runJunit()` accepts a `Map<String, String> properties` parameter.
 The passed map will be exposed as system properties in the resulting Java process: